I. W. C.

 Japan, on the other hand, has raised objections to U.S. aboriginal subsistence whaling, generally seen to be in retaliation to anti-whaling nations' (including the United States') objections to aboriginal subsistence whaling for several Japanese fishing communities, which traditionally hunted whales until the imposition of the moratorium.

-The Kulo Luna ocean awareness adventure, is important to draw attention to climate change, plastic pollution and whaling.
+The Kulo Luna ocean awareness adventure, is important to draw attention to climate change, ocean and air pollution and whaling.

 PLASTIC POISONING